CreadDiscans/ServiceDesigner/TUTORIAL.md

 #### 2. _Unselect_
 > If there is a selected group or component, that one will be highlighted because it was activated.
 > So if you don't need to activate it anymore, just click _Unselect_.
-Then nothing will be selected in **Components** tab.
+> As the result, nothing will be selected in **Components** tab.

 #### 3. _Collapse_
 > * If you want to collapse some group, but not all groups, just the group.